-The consultation process gives my clients an opportunity to discuss their concerns, after all giving a treatment is a two way street.
+The consultation process gives my clients an opportunity to discuss their concerns, since giving a treatment is a two-way street.

-- To understand their requirements and exactly what they EXPECT from their treatment
+- Understand their requirements and exactly what they EXPECT from their treatment.

 Take Charge of Your Skin

-It is your skin after all, and the only one you have, so ensure you’re getting the best results from your treatment.
-This is why the Naked Chemist range of products are all about customisation, it’s about really listening to your skin and treating any concerns that arise on a daily basis, because our skin is always changing.
+It is your skin, and the only one you have, so ensure you’re getting the best results from your treatment.
+This is why the Naked Chemist range of products are all about customisation.
+It’s about really listening to your skin and treating any concerns that arise on a daily basis, because our skin is always changing.

 This helps me build up a profile of my client’s skin, and identify any skin conditions or concerns that require my attention.

-The article the facial analysis, touches upon the questions I ask.
+The article, “Facial Analysis“, touches upon the questions I ask.

-This is also the time, where I discuss any previous treatments my client may of had, I also like to get an idea, of what they are using on their skin, all of which helps me to determine the outcome of their treatment.
+This is also the time where I discuss any previous treatments my client may have had, and I also like to get an idea of what they are using on their skin.
+All of this helps me to determine the outcome of their treatment.

 The Double Cleanse